-The economy of South Korea is categorized as a mixed economy that has grown quickly.
+The South Korean economy is categorized as a mixed economy that has grown quickly.
 This result was hugely influenced by Korea’s Chaebol companies and their export-oriented economic strategy.
 Several sectors contribute to the South Korean economy’s growth up to the present, namely electronic, automobile, shipbuilding, construction, mining, and tourism.

-In terms of GDP, South Korea is the 4th largest GDP in Asia and the 10th largest in the world.
-South Korea has also been a part of the OECD (Organisation for Economic Cooperation and Development) since 1996.
-Along with Taiwan, Singapore, and Hong Kong, South Korea is known to be part of the Four Asian Tigers.
+In terms of GDP, the South Korean economy is the 4th largest GDP in Asia and the 10th largest globally.
+It has also been a part of the OECD (Organisation for Economic Cooperation and Development) since 1996.
+Along with Taiwan, Singapore, and Hong Kong, South Korea is part of the Four Asian Tigers.
 These countries maintained high growth rates of more than 7% a year when they underwent rapid industrialization between the early 1960s to 1990s.

 North Korean Economy

-While South Korea’s economy seems to be growing continuously, North Korea could say the opposite.
+While South Korea’s economy seems to be growing continuously, the North could say the opposite.
 Their economy is centrally-planned, reflecting their ideology of self-reliance called Juche.
 Economic liberalization efforts started taking place after Kim Jong Un came to power in 2012.

 The Korean currency is called won.
-Specifically, South Korean won for South Korea, and North Korean won for North Korea.
+Specifically, South Korean won for South Korea, and North Korean won for the North.